How to Calculate Safety Stock in Excel (6 Easy Methods)

 Inserting formula of safety stock for normalized distribution with uncertainty of lead time

-The value of safety stock returned in cell F19.
+The value for safety stock is returned in cell F19.

-In this method, we are considering both lead time and demand uncertainty assuming both as independent.
-This method is also known as king’s method and this one is the most accepted method to calculate safety stock in Excel.
+In this method, we consider both lead time and demand uncertainty, assuming both as independent.
+This method is also known as King’s Method and is the most accepted method to calculate safety stock in Excel.
 A change in lead time doesn’t affect the demand in this method.

 Safety Stock = Coefficient service (Z) * √(Average Lead Time * (Demand S.D)2 + (Average Sales * Lead Time S.D)2)

-• In the following dataset, cell C21, G15, C22, C19, and G17 have the values of Coefficient service (Z), Monthly Average Lead Time, Demand S.D, Average Sales per Month, and Lead Time S.D respectively.
+• In the following dataset, cells C21, G15, C22, C19 and G17 have the values of Coefficient service (Z), Monthly Average Lead Time, Demand S.D, Average Sales per Month, and Lead Time S.D respectively.

 Modified dataset to calculate safety stock using king’s method

-• Select cell F19, apply the formula below and press Enter.
+• Select cell F19, enter the formula below and press Enter:

 =C21*SQRT((G15*C22^2)+(C19*G17)^2)